esm7/obsidian-map-view/README.md

 For providers that use an API key (e.g. MapTiler or Mapbox), consult the provider documentation for how to add the key to the API URL.
 For example, in MapTiler it would be `https://api.maptiler.com/maps/outdoor/{z}/{x}/{y}.png?key=ABCDEFGH`.

+Some providers have an extra setting for HiDPI ("retina") tiles, which look sharper on high-resolution displays; to use them automatically when a suitable display is detected, add `{r}` as an optional resolution identifier in the URL.

 Although that's the case with this plugin in general, it's worth noting explicitly that using 3rd party map data properly, and making sure you are not violating any terms of use, is your own responsibility.

 Note that Google Maps is not in that list, because although it does provide the same standard form of static tiles in the same URL format, the Google Maps terms of service makes it difficult to legally bundle the maps in an application.